fe-uaminhas/cmctests/README.md

 # Tech!
-These tests are written in cucumber framework and implemented with java ans selenium webdriver.
+These tests are written in cucumber framework and implemented with java and selenium webdriver.

 Final testing of these tests are completed on following:

   - MacOS Catalina 10.15.6
-  - FireFox (preffered)
+  - FireFox
-  - Chrome

 ### How to Run?